[Updated October 26, 2021] During our 2009 visit to Blue Ridge, Georgia, restaurants were not really among the small town’s major selling points.

-After long days of hiking in Vogel State Park, horseback riding, and browsing the shops in Downtown, we usually just opted to go back and make dinner in our cabin.
+After long days of hiking in Vogel State Park, horseback riding, and browsing the shops in Downtown Blue Ridge, we usually just opted to go back and make dinner in our cabin.

-Fortunately, with the arrival of James Beard Award-nominated chef Danny Mellman, Blue Ridge began to develop a foodie scene that has earned the town regional and even national acclaim.
+Fortunately, with the arrival of James Beard Award-nominated chef Danny Mellman, the Blue Ridge restaurant scene began earning the town regional and even national acclaim.

 Now, ten years later, there are tons of great places to dine.
 Blue Ridge, Georgia restaurants run the gamut from traditional and contemporary Southern cuisine to upscale Mediterranean and Asian and Mexican street food fare.